Milzstream/MeijerCodeAssignment/README.md

 ## Code Goal
 The Goal of this code is to implement the http trigger function that can retreive some stock data based on a symbol.

-* Use whatever libraries you want to fix and complete the unit test
+* Use whatever libraries you want to fix/implement the code and complete the unit test
 * Feel Free to add more related functions and unit tests
 * Use DI and other OOP Design Patterns